ooples/pine_script_docs/source/concepts/Repainting.rst

     plot(close)
     plot(c, color = color.red)

-   This indicator will calculate differently on real-time and historical data, regardless of ``lookahead`` parameter's value (see :ref:`our discussion of lookahead <PageOtherTimeframesAndData_UnderstandingLookahead>`).
+   This indicator will calculate differently on realtime and historical data, regardless of ``lookahead`` parameter's value (see :ref:`our discussion of lookahead <PageOtherTimeframesAndData_UnderstandingLookahead>`).